 This course focuses on the new creative partnership in the field of advertising -- the interdisciplinary creative team.
-Students participate in a client "pitch" competition for a brand that is aimed toward an audience that was raised in a digital world and reached through the internet, and that utilizes various social media and other entertainment and communications options.
+Students participate in a client pitch competition for a brand that is aimed toward an audience that was raised in a digital world and reached through the internet, and that utilizes various social media and other entertainment and communications options.
+Prerequisite(s): AD 216.